caylemmatthew420-cell/BlazeDiagnosis/STUDENT_START_HERE.md

 Welcome to the Blaze Diagnostics repository.

-This file is the first file interns should read before working on the project.
+This file is the first file interns should read before working on the project

 ## Project Purpose